AlenaDrokina/Matcher/README.md

 Then when you select your likings, you can see them on the Liked/Seen/Disliked page.
 And if you click on the movie a title and description will be provided to you.

+# Problem

+The problem is that we sometimes waste too much time on looking for movies to watch.

+# Solution

+Matcher helps you make your life easier by saving all the movies and Tv shows in one place so when you are about to watch something with your firends

 # Dependencies

 Run `npm install` in project directory.
 This will install server-related dependencies such as express.